emard/wifi_jtag/README.md

     shutdown command invoked
     Info : remote_bitbang interface quit

-Too bad SVF upload will not go.
-Might be LUA is slow?

-Now I've rewritten this in C for Arduino ESP8266 (but not yet tested :)
+LUA version of the above does the same protocol but in practice it will not work for longer transfers, only boundary scan.
+It is here just as a proof-of-concept.

+For real JTAG use Arduino C code - very slow but seems to work.

-Fastest way is to install arduino-1.6.4 or higher from http://arduino.cc and add support for ESP8266 by following instructions on https://github.com/arduino/Arduino/wiki/Unofficial-list-of-3rd-party-boards-support-urls#list-of-3rd-party-boards-support-urls
+Fastest way is to install arduino-1.6.4 or higher is to download from http://arduino.cc and add support for ESP8266 by following instructions on https://github.com/arduino/Arduino/wiki/Unofficial-list-of-3rd-party-boards-support-urls#list-of-3rd-party-boards-support-urls